chrispsheehan/GetSandboxMock/README.md

 # GetSandboxMock

-Host a sandbox locally using the opensource code from [getsandbox.com](https://getsandbox.com/)
+Host a sandbox using the opensource code from [getsandbox.com](https://getsandbox.com/)

 ## Pre-requists